phalcon-orphanage/docs/en/api/Phalcon_CLI_Dispatcher.rst

-Class **Phalcon\\Mvc\\Dispatcher**
+Class **Phalcon\\CLI\\Dispatcher**
 ==================================

 *extends* :doc:`Phalcon\\Dispatcher <Phalcon_Dispatcher>`

-Dispatching is the process of taking the request object, extracting the module name, controller name, action name, and optional parameters contained in it, and then instantiating a controller and calling an action of that controller.
+Dispatching is the process of taking the command-line arguments, extracting the module name, task name, action name, and optional parameters contained in it, and then instantiating a task and calling an action on it.

 .. code-block:: php